Best Things to do in Las Vegas in Winter

 The Magical Forest at Opportunity Village is a well-loved tradition in Las Vegas and a must-see when you’re visiting in winter.
 For the entire month of December, you can stroll the village, seeing lights, watching live entertainment, riding the carousel, and getting your picture taken with Santa.

 This is a great way to get into the holiday spirit, especially if you’re traveling with children.
-There’s food and gifts available for purchase, and best of all, this event is a fundraiser for Opportunity Village, which serves local adults with intellectual and related disabilities.
+There are food and gifts available for purchase, and best of all, this event is a fundraiser for Opportunity Village, which serves local adults with intellectual and related disabilities.

 Tickets are $9 for children, $11 for adults (or $18/$20 with rides).